-- All staff are trained to and are encouraged to support the emotional wellbeing and health of pupils.

-- Class teachers and LSA, share information and lesson plans to ensure that students with SEND have targeted support, provision and access to quality resources to support independent learning.

-- Class Teacher's / LSA's work with small groups to:

-- Ensure understanding

-- Facilitate learning
+- All staff are trained to and are encouraged to support the emotional wellbeing and health of pupils. - Class teachers and LSA, share information and lesson plans to ensure that students with SEND have targeted support, provision and access to quality resources to support independent learning. - Class Teacher's / LSA's work with small groups to: - o Ensure understanding - o Facilitate learning - $\circ \quad \text{Foster independence}$ - o Keep students on task - Assess progress - Inform future planning - Pupils are supported in the classroom by their teacher or LSA and also to have opportunities to work independently. - Individual targeted questioning is used to scaffold learning. - Special test access arrangements for Year 6 SATs e.g. readers, scribes, additional time

-- Foster independence

-- Keep students on task

-- Assess progress

-- Inform future planning

-- Pupils are supported in the classroom by their teacher or LSA and also to have opportunities to work independently.

-- Individual targeted questioning is used to scaffold learning.

-- Special test arrangements for Year 6 SATs e.g. readers, scribes, additional time

-- Independent pupil learning is supported